Improving Generalization in Federated Learning by Seeking Flat Minima: Experiments

-Data augmentations usually play a key role in the performance of a neural network and its ability to generalize \cite{zhang2017mixup,xie2020adversarial,bello2021revisiting}, but their design often requires domain expertise and greater computational capabilities, two elements not necessarily present in a federated context.
-In Table~\ref{tab:lda} and \ref{tab:augms}, we distinctly apply \mixup \cite{zhang2017mixup} and \cutout \cite{devries2017improved} on \textsc{Cifar100-PAM} and \textsc{Cifar100} (\textsc{Cifar10} in Appendix \ref{app:augm}) to compare their behavior with our approach.
-Surprisingly, both \mixup and \cutout lead to worse performances across all algorithms, meaning that instead of helping the model to generalize, they further slow down training.
-When combined with our methods, the performance improves in the heterogeneous scenarios w.r.t. the corresponding baseline (\fedavg+ data augmentation) and we see \swa brings a significant boost, enabling the use of data augmentation techniques in FL.
+{\textit{\textbf{{{\asam and \swa Enable Strong Data Augmentations in FL.}}}}} Data augmentations usually play a key role in the performance of a neural network and its ability to generalize \cite{zhang2017mixup,xie2020adversarial,bello2021revisiting}, but their design often requires domain expertise and greater computational capabilities, two elements not necessarily present in a federated context.
+In Table~\ref{tab:lda} and \ref{tab:augms}, we distinctly apply \mixup \cite{zhang2017mixup} and \cutout \cite{devries2017improved} on \textsc{Cifar100-PAM} and \textsc{Cifar100} (\textsc{Cifar10} in Appendix \ref{app:augm}).
+Surprisingly, both lead to worse performances across all algorithms, so instead of helping the model to generalize, they further slow down training.
+When combined with our methods, the performance improves in the heterogeneous scenarios w.r.t. the corresponding baseline (\fedavg+ data augmentation) and \swa brings a significant boost, enabling the use of data augmentation techniques in FL.